d2l-ai/d2l-zh/chapter_supervised-learning/multi-layer.md

 ## 参考文献

-[1] Glorot, Xavier, and Yoshua Bengio.
-“Understanding the difficulty of training deep feedforward neural networks.”
-Proceedings of the thirteenth international conference on artificial intelligence and statistics.
-2010.
+[1] Glorot, X., & Bengio, Y. (2010, March).
+Understanding the difficulty of training deep feedforward neural networks.
+In Proceedings of the thirteenth international conference on artificial intelligence and statistics (pp. 249-256).